Marcia Hines: Personal life

 Hines has a daughter, Deni Hines, who was born in Australia on September 4, 1970.
-Hines had been performing in Hair since she was 17 years old.
+Hines had been performing in Hair since she was 16 years old.
 Hines has been married four times: French businessman Andre DeCarpentry, keyboard player Jamie McKinley, businessman Ghassan Bayni, and, in April 2005, she married Christopher Morrissey, whom she divorced in 2014.

-Hines grew up with asthma, missing months of schooling as a result of life-threatening attacks, and was diagnosed with diabetes after collapsing at her home in 1986.
+Hines grew up with asthma, missing months of schooling as a result of life-threatening attacks, and was diagnosed with Type 1 diabetes after collapsing at her home in 1986.
 Her elder brother Dwight's death by suicide, in April 1981, devastated Hines, but her mother Esmeralda (Esme) helped her through their grief.
 Esme relocated to Australia to live with Hines and Deni in the 1980s, and she died in May 2003.